3 min read

 A ‘Property and Financial’ Power of Attorney only has the right to manage your estate and financial affairs.
 And you’re legally entitled to receive regular updates on your financial situation.
 So, your attorney can’t hide all your money when you’re not looking.

 You may also grant immediate Power of Attorney over your finances and properties.
-This lets them take control even while still mentally capable.
+This allows them to take control, even while still mentally capable.
 The choice is yours.

 That way, you could continue managing your money, for instance, while letting your family worry about ensuring you get the proper treatment at the hospital.